wso2-attic/ballerina-integrator/README.md

 ### <a name="deploying-on-k8s"></a> Deploying on Kubernetes

 - You can run the service that we developed above, on Kubernetes.
 The Ballerina language offers native support for running a ballerina programs on Kubernetes, with the use of Kubernetes annotations that you can include as part of your service code.
-ALso, it will take care of the creation of the docker images.
+Also, it will take care of the creation of the docker images.
 So you don't need to explicitly create docker images prior to deploying it on Kubernetes.

 - In our OrderMgtService, we need to import  `` import ballerinax.kubernetes; `` and use `` @kubernetes `` as shown below to enable docker